TeonLucas/threshold-metrics/README.md

 ./threshold-metrics
 ```

-This will generate a dimensional metric applying the formula for a normal distribution to each 1-minute timeslice metric aggregate.
+This will generate a dimensional metric, calculating the count over threshold in a normal distribution, to each 1-minute timeslice metric aggregate.